denoland/deno/std/log/README.md

 #### `FileHandler`

 This handler will output to a file using an optional mode (default is `a`, e.g. append).
 The file will grow indefinitely.
+Logging is performed asynchronously using a buffer for greater performance.
+Logs are automatically flushed from the buffer upon completion of the process, or when the `handler.destroy()` or `handler.flush()` methods are called.
 This logger takes `FileOptions`:

 ```typescript
 interface FileHandlerOptions {